 If you encounter a failure during the installation, you can review the logs to help you troubleshoot.
-When doing this, first determine if you can access the ArcGIS Portal Directory.
+First determine if you can access the ArcGIS Portal Directory.
 If you can, query the logs and review the messages.
 If not, review the log messages on disk.
 To access the logs on disk, browse to the logs directory and open the most recent log file (for example, <Portal for ArcGIS installation directory>/arcgisportal/logs/<machine name>/portal/portal-20150101.095803-8596-0.0.log).
-If necessary, you can share this information with Esri Support.
+If necessary, you can share this information with Esri Technical Support.

 If your portal machine has multiple network interface controller cards

-ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards.
-If you installed Portal for ArcGIS on a machine that contains more than one NIC card, you may want to identify which interface the portal should use for network communication.
-This is done by editing an existing file and adding a new file into the portal's installation directory, which by default is /home/User/arcgis/portal.
+ArcGIS Enterprise can be deployed on machines that have multiple network interface controller (NIC) cards or multiple entries (also called records) in a domain name system (DNS) server.
+If you installed Portal for ArcGIS on such a machine, you may want to identify the IP address or hostname that the portal should use for network communication.
+This is done by editing an existing file and adding a new file to the portal's installation directory, which, by default, is /home/User/arcgis/portal.

 Perform these steps immediately after installation, prior to creating the initial administrative account and portal site.

-- Log in to the multi-NIC machine where Portal for ArcGIS is installed.
-Navigate to the folder <Portal installation directory>/framework/etc. Create a new file named hostname.properties, with appropriate permissions, inside this folder.
+- Log in to the machine where Portal for ArcGIS is installed.
+Browse to the <Portal installation directory>/framework/etc folder.
+Create a file named hostname.properties, with appropriate permissions, in this folder.

 - Save and close the hostname.properties file.

 - Open the file in a text editor.
-Remove the comment mark # from the hostidentifier property, and set the property to the IP address of the NIC card you want the portal to use for network communication.
-For example, to designate a card with IP address 188.8.131.52, the line should read as follows.
+Remove the comment mark # from the hostidentifier property, and set the property to the IP address of the NIC card or DNS entry you want the portal to use for network communication.
+For example, to designate IP address 18.104.22.168, the line should read as follows: